Walt Maddox: Saban Center

 In August 2025, the City of Tuscaloosa held a groundbreaking ceremony for the Saban Center.
 A $120 million STEM and innovation hub, the Saban Center was launched under Maddox’s administration.
 It is a public-private partnership designed to link science, discovery, and exploration through a regional collaboration of the State of Alabama, Nick and Terry Saban, the University of Alabama and many others.
 The campus will serve as a nexus for interactive STEM education, workforce preparation and community engagement.
 It will also serve as the future home of the Tuscaloosa Children's Theatre and IGNITE, formerly Children’s Hands-On Museum.

 The Saban Center is named in honor of Nick and Terry Saban, whose philanthropic foundation played a vital part in its establishment.
 The project aims to serve as a national prototype for experiential learning, arts and innovation.

+SEC Mayors Alliance

+At the 2026 South by Southwest conference in Austin, Texas, Maddox was named Chair for the SEC Mayors Alliance at their inaugural meeting.
+The Alliance will focus on three priorities uniquely aligning these cities: public safety, relationships with the universities in our cities and economic development.